Improve permissions on resources in host creation/editing form

 Our forms need to be smarter about associations to other resources that the user doesn't have access to.

-#14 Updated by Roy Williams about 4 years ago
+#14 Updated by Roy Williams over 4 years ago

 Once a host group is created it is not possible to change puppet classes from within the host group once hosts are associated to it.
 However it is possible to associate puppet classes from the Configure -> Puppet -> Puppet Classes tab and check box them so they will work.
 The other issue is it's not possible to populate parameter overrides since I receive the error "Validation failed: Taxonomy has already been taken"